kodydeda4/macos-firetodos/README.md

 4. The Publisher gets mapped to an action and erased to an Effect.
 5. The Effect is returned by the environment and handled in the Reducer.

 ## 🔥 Firebase Authentication

 <img width="1039" alt="done" src="https://user-images.githubusercontent.com/45678211/121011961-39c88900-c765-11eb-959f-c9e2a283f7f7.png">

 ### TCA Implementation

+The example below shows the `Firetodos` implementation of the AppleSignInButton with Firebase.

 ```swift
 struct Authentication {